chriswininger/cli-worm/README.md

 * `--dumpdumpChapterList`: prints a list of all chapters in the e-pub with each chapter separated by a new line charater and each line containing the chapter title and the path to the chapter within the e-pub separated by commas
 * `--dumpFullText`: dumps the entire text of all chapters in the book to the command line

+### Debugging

+This project uses log4j.
+To turn on debug logs set the Level to debug on the environment.

+Example: `Level=debug node ./index.js ~/Documents/Books\ And\ Papers/Books/polarized.epub`

+You can then tail debug.log file to see output